PRESENTATION

 Access

-The SPR platform is available to:
+The BLI platform is available to:

 - Academic Users: Access modalities (service access, autonomous use, or collaboration) are defined based on the involvement of platform staff.